Location IconGPS icon

 1. Medications

-Your doctor may suggest a drug called methotrexate to halt the pregnancy if you are early in your pregnancy and there are no symptoms of internal bleeding.
+Your doctor may suggest a medicine called methotrexate to halt the pregnancy if you are early in your pregnancy and there are no symptoms of internal bleeding.
 By preventing cell growth, this medication puts an end to the pregnancy and does not require the removal of the fallopian tube.

 It may sometimes require a follow-up injection or surgery.
 After the medicine is administered, doctors perform blood tests to detect hCG levels every week to determine whether methotrexate treatment was successful.